SobakaPirat/Chess_ratings_liquipedia/README.md

 # Chess_ratings_liquipedia
-Script for updating fide ratings on liquipedia pages
+Pywikibot script for updating fide ratings on liquipedia pages

 - Goes through all "Players" category pages
 - Looks for a `fide` parameter and gets the ratings through the API